 What if I would like to transfer my child to a traditional school?
 What should I do?

 This would depend on the requirements of the school to which your child is applying.
 Some schools administer an entrance exam.
 We can help him or her prepare for that.

-We can also provide a form 138 and proof that they passed the previous grades—provided the child indeed has taken the exams given by our homeschool providers.
+We can also provide a Form 138 (Report Card) and proof that they passed the previous grades—provided the child indeed has taken the exams given by our homeschool providers.
 These are recognized by the Department of Education, the results of which can be used to enter the traditional school system.

 Can children with special needs attend BLC?

 We'd like to be clear and honest about things—we are not a SpEd school.
-The teachers do not have SpEd background.
+The teachers are not SpEd specialists.
 The progress of our high functioning SpEd students is due entirely to the sincere care and personalized instruction the kids receive from the teachers and staff.
-We do have their limitations, though, so it's best if the child's options are best discussed with the parents, his therapists/doctors, and the BLC team.
+But again, we do have their limitations, so it's best if the child's options are best discussed with the parents, his therapists/doctors, and the BLC team.

 Do you accept homeschoolers from out of town or out of the country?